microsoft/azurelinux/toolkit/docs/building/building.md

 # Bootstrap just the toolchain using publicly available sources via wget (or from SOURCE_URL if set),
 #  then rebuild the toolchain properly using the provided sources
-# NOTE: Source files must made available via one of:
+# NOTE: Source files must be made available via one of:
 # - `SOURCE_URL=<YOUR_SOURCE_SERVER>`
 # - DOWNLOAD_SRPMS=y (will download pre-packages sources from SRPM_URL_LIST=...)
 # - manually placing the correct sources in each /SPECS/* package folder